 October 25th through the 27th saw the arrival of Dragon Fall 2019.
 At this event, Chicago Dice’s own Andrew and Dexter were running the inaugural Operation Phoenix, a spiritual successor to old favorite Bolt Action tournament, Operation Sting.
-I was one of the 14 players participating this year, fielding a U.S. Airborne army based on Market Garden and walking away with Best Allies after five great games over two days.
-My force consisted of a core of U.S. paratrooper squads supported by a machine gun, light mortars, and several artillery pieces, along with a British Artillery Observer provided by the theater selector I was using.
+I was one of the 14 players participating this year, fielding a U.S. Airborne army based on Market Garden and walked away with Best Allies after five great games over two days.
+My force consisted of a core of U.S. paratrooper squads supported by a machine gun, light mortars, and several artillery pieces, along with a British Artillery Observer provided by the Theater Selector I was using.

 Game 1 – Recon in Force – Matt (Hungarians)

 Our objective for the opening game of Operation Phoenix was to control table quarters, with additional VPs for killing enemy officers.
 I was playing against Matt, a new Bolt Action player who was eager to learn the ropes of the game (Matt’s army shown above).
 We had a great time going over tactics while we played and talking over potential future projects and armies.
 During the game I deployed fairly heavily on my right side, hoping to hold my side of the table and push into one of the corners on his end.
 I was able to do some major damage early in the game, landing a medium howitzer shell that killed his medic and a squad of infantry as well as almost eliminating his lieutenant, which left the middle of the board open.
 I pushed the right heavily after this opening, and an outflanking move by my SMG-heavy paratrooper squad was able to eliminate his veteran squad that was attempting to stem the tide.
 His Hetzer was able to run a bit rampant on my left as my AT gun was out of position to deal with it, however my infantry held his forces off and I was able to control 3 table quarters to his 1, taking a 6-2 win on points.